roadwarriorslive/Pipulate/README.rst

-Because Pipulate functions are really just Python functions (generally being called through the Pandas DataFrame.apply() method), you can develop Pipulate functions just as you would any other Python funciton.
+Because Pipulate functions are really just Python functions (generally being called through the Pandas DataFrame.apply() method), you can develop Pipulate functions just as you would any other Python function.

-The only unusal concern is how when you feed an entire "row" of a dataframe to a Python function, it takes the form of an arbitrary variable name (usually row) containing a numerically indexed list of values (the values from the row, of course).
+The only unusual concern is how when you feed an entire "row" of a dataframe to a Python function, it takes the form of an arbitrary variable name (usually row) containing a numerically indexed list of values (the values from the row, of course).
 This only means that a wee bit of "mapping" need be done inside the